thecolombian/Group-Project-NY-Green_taxi/README.md

 ##### Popular Drop-Off Neighborhoods in Manhattan
 Several neighborhoods are close to one another that are famous drop-off neighborhoods: Harlem (Central, Central North, East North, and East South), Morningside Heights, Upper East Side North, Upper West Side North, Hamilton Heights, and Washington Heights South.
 All of these locations are on the north side of Manhattan.<br />
 <br />
 When looking at trips closer from Brooklyn to Manhattan, the most popular drop-off locations are Tribeca/Civic Center, the Lower East Side, and East Village.
-Tribeca has a large demand between 8am and 8pm.
+Tribeca has a large demand between 8 am and 8 pm.
 For the Lower East Side and East Village, most riders are getting rides over in the evening and into the late night, where demand slowly begins picking up at 4 pm and slowing down around 3 am.
 On the weekend, the most popular destinations are the East Village, the Lower East Side, and Little Italy.
 For riders looking to go to Little Italy, most are looking to go between 8 am and 7 pm.
 During the week, the most popular destination is Tribeca/Civic Center.

 ### Tipping Behavior
 As expected, tipping behavior varies by the distance traveled, with the average tip being higher the further you travel.
 Time of day and day of the week have less to do with the average tip, as shown when creating a simple linear regression model using each variable.
 Both had r-squared values close to 0, meaning that they explained little about the variation in the expected tip amount for taxi rides. <br />